-Heads of Expressive Arts: Mrs Blackburn and Mrs Rimmington
+Heads of Expressive Arts: Miss Blackburn and Mrs Rimmington

 We believe that Drama has an important role to play as part of a wide and varied curriculum that prepares students for life in and beyond Westfield School.
 We aim each day to provide students with experiences in which they feel challenged and supported and aim for all students to leave lessons with a sense of pride and achievement.